-According to the Centers for Disease Control and Prevention (CDC), 1 in 25 hospitalized patients (nearly 75,000 people each year) will get an HAI as a result of the care they receive in the hospital, costing an estimated $28.4 to $45 billion each year.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 25 hospitalized patients will get an infection as a result of the care they receive, costing an estimated $28.4 to $45 billion each year.
+An estimated 75,000 patients will die each year.
 Additionally, thirty-five percent of healthcare facilities across the globe do not adequately promote hand hygiene practices, according to the World Health Organization.

 The most common types of infections are:

 Catheter-associated urinary tract infection

 An infection in your bladder or kidney, from a urinary catheter.

 An infection after surgery in the part of the body where the surgery took place.

 An infection of your blood by way of a catheter or tube placed in your vein.